djhshih/swl/new.md

 - missing projected fields are compile-time errors
 - batch workflow root signatures are `tab -> rec` and `tab -> tab`

-### Compiled artifact
+### Representation

 - preserve mapped execution symbolically
 - make callee kind explicit (`task` vs `workflow`)
-- keep table-column projection explicit in semantics, but do not add a separate `ArrayField` operator
+- keep table-column projection explicit in semantics, but do not add a separate field-access operator
 - preserve enough schema/signature information for target-specific lowering
 - do not pre-expand batch cardinality into concrete repeated calls

-### CWL
+### Backends

-- transpile batch workflows using native CWL scatter
+- lower batch workflows using native scatter/gather mechanisms where the backend supports them
-- normalize logical `tab` mapping into concrete scattered ports before emission
 - support mapped tasks and mapped workflows
-- ensure the supported batch subset transpiles to runnable packed CWL
+- ensure the supported batch subset lowers to runnable artifacts

----

-## 10. Immediate next coding tasks
+## Immediate next step

-1. implement workflow-level batch typing and batch workflow root classification
-2. implement builtin recognition for `map` alongside `import`
-3. add `ir.Map` and `ir.ArrayField`
-4. add forced mapped-call representations plus codec support for mapped sources and table field projections
-5. preserve enough callee schema/signature metadata for CWL lowering
-6. implement CWL normalization from logical `[rec]` mapping to scattered ports
-7. emit runnable scattered CWL for mapped task/workflow calls
-8. add focused force/codec/CWL tests for both `tab -> rec` and `tab -> tab` workflows

-That should make the final target explicit while keeping deferred items clearly separated.
+Implementation details and file-by-file changes belong in `plan.md`.

+`new.md` should remain the design note for:
+- the distinction between `rec`, `tab`, task, simple workflow, and batch workflow
+- the semantics of `map`
+- the meaning of `.` on `tab`
+- the requirement that mapped execution remain symbolic